apapamarkou/muse-sounds-manager-generic-installer/README.md

 ## Contributing

 Contributions to this project are welcome.
 Feel free to submit a pull request or open an issue on GitHub if you encounter any problems or have suggestions for improvements.

-## License

-This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments